Strawberry Topped Chocolate Pavlova

 - Turn off the oven, open the oven door, and allow it to cool completely.

 - To serve, carefully flip onto the serving plate.
-Whip cream with powdered sugar, vanilla.
+Whip cream with powdered sugar, and vanilla.
 Fold in mascarpone.
 Top pavlova with whipped cream, then sliced strawberries.

 Notes